rivantsov/vita/1.Framework/Vita.Web/ReadMe.md

-﻿# Vita.Web project and package
+﻿# Vita.Web project and nuget package
 The package provides classes for integration with ASP.NET-Core environment.
-See BooksApiStartup.cs code file for an example of configuring the middleware class.
+See BooksApiStartup.cs code file for an example of configuring the middleware in your ASP.NET-Core application.

 ## Main classes in the assembly:
 * VitaWebMiddleware - an ASP.NET-core middleware class to be installed into HTTP pipeline.
 Provides initial handling of the request: sets up OperationContext and WebContext objects - these will be used in the API controllers; handles 'soft exceptions' and converts them into BadRequest response; handles automatic logging of each Web request/response information.